 Mr. Brion Long serves as the Program Analyst and Webmaster for CETLA.
 Mr. Long’s major responsibilities at CETLA include developing and maintaining web applications by utilizing ASP.NET.
 Brion earned a B.S. & M.A. in Computer Science at Wayne State University.
 In addition to his programming duties, Mr. Long is responsible for the analysis, design and administration of the Registration and Syllabus Databases.
 Mr. Long is also responsible for testing and troubleshooting any technical problems that occur with the CETLA website.

-Ms. Robin Wilford is a part-time Instructional Support Specialist at CETLA.
+Ms. Robin Wilford serves as an Instructional Support Specialist at CETLA.
 Her responsibilities include providing instructional support and delivery of training that supports teaching, learning, and assessment activities.
 She assists faculty via CETLA's helpdesk.
 Ms. Wilford participates in instructional support and technology projects and responds to faculty requests for assistance in implementing technologies to support their learning environments.
 She actively engages faculty in identifying instructional best practices, providing support for instructional technology, and responds to CETLA patron requests.
 Ms. Wilford serves as the liaison with the university's learner engagement and lecture capture tool, Echo 360.

 Ms. Wilford has a Bachelor of Science in Public Administration and Computer Science.
 Ms. Wilford retired from the military as a System Analyst and brings to Howard University experience in technology, instructional strategies, and technical training.